MEVZA League

 The Middle European League or MEVZA League is a regional volleyball league, established in 2005 and contested by the club teams from the Middle European Volleyball Zonal Association (MEVZA).
-The most successful teams are ACH Volley (men's edition) and OK Nova KBM Branik (women's edition), with thirteen and four titles, respectively.
+In the men's edition, the most successful team is ACH Volley with fourteen titles.
+Among women, OTP Banka Branik and Calcit Volley are the most successful with four titles each.

 The competition is a continuation of the Interleague, which was played in the 1990s before merging into the newly established MEVZA League in 2005.